 The student will design and conduct an independent research project.
 This will include a literature review, the development of a research design, data collection and analysis, and the preparation of a report that meets the publication specifications of the American Psychological Association.
 Prior to enrolling in the course, the student must obtain a faculty advisor for the research project.
+May be repeatable up to 6 credit hours.
 Prerequisites: PSY 230 and 302.